National Urban League

 Strong Youth Strong Communities logo

-As the official Youth Wellness Partner of the Pro Football Hall of Fame, Centene, its health plans, and its health solutions subsidiary Envolve Health have partnered with the Hall of Fame to launch a nationwide awareness campaign designed to help kids ages 13–18 identify tools and strategies that they can use to address many of the issues they face today.
+Centene invests in today’s youth as a way to impact the health of current and future communities.
+As the official Youth Wellness Partner of the Pro Football Hall of Fame (PFHOF), Centene, its health plans and the Centene Foundation have partnered with the PFHOF to help teens identify tools and strategies they can use to address many of the issues they face today.

 Unlocking Potential

-Darrell Williams interact with teenagers at Summit in NevadaThe Pro Football Hall of Famers, like Aeneas Williams (left) and Darrell Williams (right) shown here, who support SYSC, use role-playing exercises to interact with the youngsters who participate in the SYSC Summits.
-Each lesson works to promote active thinking and sound judgment that kids can use in their daily lives.
-In addition to Summits, Strong Youth Strong Communities offers young people digital resources via web and mobile applications.
+Darrell Williams interact with teenagers at Summit in NevadaHall of Famers who support SYSC, including Aeneas Williams, Darrell Green and Anthony Muñoz, use role-playing exercises to interact with students at the SYSC summits.
+Each lesson promotes active thinking and sound judgment that kids can apply in their daily lives.
+In addition to youth summits, SYSC offers young people digital resources via web and mobile applications.

 No One Eats Alone